DasHomi/preventer/README.md

 - Prevent sugar cane breaking
   - _Prevents you from breaking the lowest block of sugar cane/bamboo/cactus_
 - Prevent farmland jumping
-  - _Prevents you from destroying farmland by accidentally jumping on it_
+  - _Prevents you from jumping when on farmland.
+Note: Due to limitations this does not work when jumping from a non-farmland block to a farmland block_
 </details>

 <details>